hmahal/learn-haskell/notes/types.md

 # Types and Typeclasses

 Haskell has a static type system, which allows the typing to be checked at compile time. _Everything_ in Haskell has a type.
 Haskell also has type inference which means that the compiler can infer the type of values and functions on its own.
 This works well in unambiguous situations.
-When defining a non-trivial function it is recommended to include the typing.
+When defining a non-trivial function it's better to include the typing.

+One more thing I would like to note here, type errors can't occur during evaluation.

 But what are types?
 Type is a collection of related values.